na399/MIMIC/README.md

 Notes:
 - MIMIC-IV v2+ stores `patients`, `admissions`, and `transfers` in the `hosp/` folder.
 - `conf/full.etlconf` and `conf/dev.etlconf` default to ingesting only the MIMIC tables used by this ETL; to ingest everything, set `--set @ingest_include_tables=` (empty).
+- Ingest defaults to `--skip-if-loaded` (fast reruns when raw tables are already present with the same source fingerprint + rowcount); disable with `--set @ingest_skip_if_loaded_flag=`.
+Note that after a successful run the default cleanup step drops raw schemas, so this mainly helps reruns after an earlier failure.
 - For a full load, omit `@ingest_row_limit` (expect a much longer runtime).

 For a clean rerun (archive the prior DuckDB output first):